seethro/seethro.github.io/index.md

 ### What can you do with MyMediaSilo?
 - Securely backup photos and video from your smartphone
-- View files across website and smartphone
+- View files via secure website and smartphone
-- Share photos and video with friends
+- Share photos and video with friends _even if they dont use MyMediaSilo_.

 You can use the [editor on GitHub](https://github.com/seethro/seethro.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.